colonelxy/Trustless-Elections-Dapp/README.md

 Actually IoT core could be replaced with API Gateway and send data via HTTP.
 But because HTTP request is heavier than MQTT, I recommend you use MQTT.

-Kinesis Firehose is used to execute batch.
+``AWS Kinesis Data Firehose`` is used to execute batch.
 Let’s say the polling stations send data every minute.
 Kinesis Firehose accept the data then executes a batch which batches the data into 10 minutes pack and send it to S3 thus significantly saving cost.
 ## 1. Transmission of results
 ![Transmission](./Images/iot%20main%20plan.png)
 ### Trust
 All peers are identified and verified
-Devices only send data from a specific GPS geolocations (if possible) Only the devices of a specific IP range will be allowed to send their results and an immutable log kept for all to audit. committing peers are carefully selected and verified
+Devices only send data from a specific GPS geolocations (if possible) Only the devices of a ``specific IP range`` will be allowed to send their results and an immutable log kept for all to audit. committing peers are carefully selected and verified

 ### Decentralization